|Project Illuminate Home|

 Now that you can fade the lights, try:

 One of the most recognizable patterns is that of chasing lights.
 In this pattern, lights light up one after another in order so that it appears the light is moving down the strand.
-You can see a sample of this in this youtube video at approximately 1:20.
+You can see a sample of this in this youtube video.
 That chase is using two different colors and two different sets of lights, but you can see the concept in action.

 For this task, implement a chase pattern inside the provided function chase().